datacompboy/trmnl-oauth-proxy/README.md

 # trmnl-oauth-proxy

+Disclaimer: code mostly written with assist from Cursor.com.
+I tried to steer it to something I won't completely dislike, but...
+It works.

 ## Back story

 The http://usetrmnl.com/ device is cool idea to display rarely updated data to an e-Ink display.